1031: IRC Section 1031 that allowed tax deferral on “like-kind” exchanges of real and personal property held for use in a trade or business.

 Boot: Cash and/or non-like-kind property received by the taxpayer in the exchange - includes, but not limited to, mortgage or debt relief.

-Capital Asset: Any property owned by an owner used in a trade or business or held for investment, including real estate, and tangible and intangible assets.
-See Section 2 for those assets that are excluded from the definition of capital asset or are specifically excluded from Section 1031.
+Capital Asset: Any property owned by an owner used in a trade or business or held for investment specifically real property.

-Capital Gain or Loss: The difference between the selling price of a piece of real estate or personal property and its Adjusted Cost Basis.
+Capital Gain or Loss: The difference between the selling price of a piece of real estate and its Adjusted Cost Basis.

 Capital Gain Tax: Tax levied by Federal and state governments on investments that are held for one year or more.
 Investments may include real estate, stocks, bonds, collectibles and tangible depreciable personal property.
-(See Income Tax)
+However, real estate is the only investment that can be exchanged.

 Capital Improvements: For land or buildings, improvements (also known as capital improvements) are the expenses of permanently upgrading your property rather than maintaining or repairing it.
 Instead of taking a deduction for the cost of improvements in the year paid, you add the cost of the improvements to the basis of the property.
 If the property you improved is a building that is being depreciated, you must depreciate the improvements over the same useful life as the building.